-Miami valley businesses and non-profits are welcome to join the Miami Valley Business and Non-Profit 2023 Solar Co-op (waiting list).
-Solar United Neighbors is working closely with Montgomery County and the City of Dayton to launch the co-op in the Spring of 2023.
+Miami valley businesses and non-profits are welcome to join the Miami Valley Business and Non-Profit 2023 Solar Co-op.
 This co-op is open to businesses and non-profits only.

 The co-op is free to join and there is no obligation to buy.
-Businesses and non-profits will get a free solar roof review once they join the co-op (waiting list).
+Businesses and non-profits will get a free solar roof review once they join the co-op.

 Imagine walking into a solar company’s office with 50 or 100 of your neighbors and saying, “We all want to get solar.
 What kind of deal can you give us?”